 Test your water Daily at first

 The chemistry of your water is important, this helps to ensure that your hot tub is always safe for you to use.
 The water chemistry can be tested easily using testing strips or a drop test.
 You will need to test the water for: bromine, chlorine, alkalinity, and PH.
 Your testing kit will include a guide on the optimum level of all of these chemicals.
 Using a high quality filter in your hot tub will help to remove debris and delivers a high level of cleaning power to keep your water pristine and crystal clear.
 Check out our step by step video guide above on water care for your hot tub.
+Read our blog on the risks of a pH imbalance.

 Cleaning your hot tub